MolSSI-Education/python_scripting_cms/_episodes/07-command_line.md

 > ## Project Assignment
 >
-> For this homework assignment, you will return to your Project from Lesson 3.
+> For this homework assignment, you will return to your first project where you processed the file `03_Prod.mdout`.
 >
 > Create a command line script using `argparse` which can take in an `mdout` file from Amber,  pull out total energy for each time step, and write a new file containing these values.
 The script should take a file name (`03_Prod.mdout`) and output a file with the names `filename_Etot.txt`.
 Modify your week 1 homework to do this.
-In contrast to week 1, truncate the last two values from your script (these are an average value and a fluctuation value) from the file you write.
+>
+> In the week 1 homework, the file we wrote had two values at the end which we did not want for the total energy.
+The last two values were some statistics associated with the md simulation and were not total energies.
+Excluded these two values from the file you write this time.
 >
 > You can download a directory containing more mdout files [here](../data/mdout.zip)
 >